What are antidepressants?

 Antidepressants work by changing the brain’s chemistry.
-The neurotransmitters affected by antidepressants tend to be serotonin and noradrenaline.
+The neurotransmitters affected tend to be serotonin and noradrenaline.
 The brain naturally produces serotonin as an organic feel-good chemical.
 In some people, there is a lack of serotonin which leads to low mood and anxiety.
 3

 Types of antidepressants